 Fly ash clay bricks are made from clay and fly ash at a temperature of about 1,000 degrees Centigrade.
 Some studies have shown that these bricks tend to fail when they come in contact with moisture and water, causing the bricks to expand.

-After rinsing, if there is any white powdery residue after the brick is dried, you can use an efflorescence remover to get rid of this.
+- After rinsing, if there is any white powdery residue after the brick is dried, you can use an efflorescence remover to get rid of this.
 The application is done by hand, using a brush.
 This how to clean white stains off brick.